Josh Ravin

-Joshua Joseph Ravin (born January 21, 1988) is an American professional baseball pitcher who is currently a free agent.
-He previously played in Major League Baseball (MLB) for the Los Angeles Dodgers and Atlanta Braves and for the Chiba Lotte Marines of Nippon Professional Baseball (NPB).
+Joshua Joseph Ravin (born January 21, 1988) is an American former professional baseball pitcher.
+He played in Major League Baseball (MLB) for the Los Angeles Dodgers and Atlanta Braves and in Nippon Professional Baseball (NPB) for the Chiba Lotte Marines.

 Early life

 Josh Ravin was born in West Hills, California on January 21, 1988, to parents Virgil and Lana Ravin.
 He has an older brother, Joel and a younger sister, Amanda.

 Career

 Cincinnati Reds

 The Cincinnati Reds selected Ravin in the fifth round, 144th overall, of the 2006 MLB Draft out of Chatsworth High School in Chatsworth, Los Angeles, California.
-He made his professional debut with the Gulf Coast Reds in 2006, and also appeared for the rookie-level Billings Mustangs].
-In 2007, Ravin pitched returned to Billings, where he recorded a 1-5 record and 8.55 ERA in 13 games.
-The following year, Ravin split the season between Billings and the Single-A Dayton Dragons, posting a cumulative 2-9 record and 7.77 ERA in 18 appearances.
-In 2009, Ravin returned to Dayton, where he pitched to a 3-8 record and 3.67 ERA with 66 strikeouts in 81.0 innings of work.
+He made his professional debut with the Gulf Coast Reds in 2006, and also appeared for the rookie-level Billings Mustangs.
+In 2007, Ravin pitched returned to Billings, where he recorded a 1–5 record and 8.55 ERA in 13 games.
+The following year, Ravin split the season between Billings and the Single-A Dayton Dragons, posting a cumulative 2–9 record and 7.77 ERA in 18 appearances.
+In 2009, Ravin returned to Dayton, where he pitched to a 3–8 record and 3.67 ERA with 66 strikeouts in 81.0 innings of work.

-Ravin split the 2010 season between the High-A Lynchburg Hillcats, Dayton, and the AZL Reds, accumulating a 5-7 record and 3.89 ERA in 19 games between the three teams.
+Ravin split the 2010 season between the High-A Lynchburg Hillcats, Dayton, and the AZL Reds, accumulating a 5–7 record and 3.89 ERA in 19 games between the three teams.
 Ravin was named the Carolina League pitcher of the week for August 9–15, 2010 while playing for Lynchburg.
-In 2011, Ravin split the season between the High-A Bakersfield Blaze and the Double-A Carolina Mudcats, logging a cumulative 2-10 record and 5.17 ERA with 114 strikeouts in 123.2 innings pitched.
-In 2012, Ravin split the year between Bakersfield and the Double-A Pensacola Blue Wahoos, posting a 1-3 record and 5.33 ERA in 23 games.
+In 2011, Ravin split the season between the High-A Bakersfield Blaze and the Double-A Carolina Mudcats, logging a cumulative 2–10 record and 5.17 ERA with 114 strikeouts in 123.2 innings pitched.
+In 2012, Ravin split the year between Bakersfield and the Double-A Pensacola Blue Wahoos, posting a 1–3 record and 5.33 ERA in 23 games.

 The Reds added Ravin to their 40-man roster after the 2012 season and invited him to spring training in 2013.
-He was designated for assignment by the Reds on September 16, 2013 after posting a 4.82 ERA in 48 combined games for Double-A Pensacola in the Southern League and the Triple-A Louisville Bats in the International League.
+He was designated for assignment by the Reds on September 16, 2013, after posting a 4.82 ERA in 48 combined games for Double-A Pensacola in the Southern League and the Triple-A Louisville Bats in the International League.